Website Accessibility Audit: All You Need to Know

 Create a Plan

 Develop a clear and actionable plan to address the prioritized issues.
-Organize the tasks into manageable steps and assign responsibilities to the appropriate team members.
+Organize tasks into manageable steps and assign responsibilities to the appropriate team members.

 A detailed plan ensures everyone knows what to do and when making the process more organized and efficient.